 The latest discards were near the door, clean and new, but beyond them far to the back were rolls and bundles thickly black with London grime.
 We peeled off the top layers to find more than a century's advertising: posters, tin plates, leaflets that unfolded to show chicks bursting from the egg, and portraits in oils of prize animals fed on Thorley's.
-The collection filled a whole room of the gallery.
-181
+The collection filled a whole room of the gallery.181

 This anecdote combines the cheerful opportunism of Jones's curatorial practice with a quasi-archaeological methodology: by digging up a buried past, she is also highlighting a continuity of popular taste which is endlessly refreshed and renewed but retains its essential character.
 For Jones, popular art required a new type of seeing.
-She draws a distinction, in the catalogue introduction, between the instinctive good judgement of the 'popular eye' which 'arranges stripes on butcher's aprons and lobsters and soles on the fishmonger's slab, 182 and the 'museum eye' achieved by education within an elite cadre of connoisseurs, which 'must be abandoned' if the visitor is to understand the collection of objects at the Whitechapel as an exhibition of art.
-Both the catalogue's cover and its poster feature strong graphic representations of unblinking eyes, though they are arranged, not horizontally as on a face, but vertically, as if to emphasise that a new kind of gaze will be required by the exhibition's visitors.
-The effect was successful: 'People began to realise that indeed they were [works of art],' she claims, noting that the arrangement of the exhibition
+She draws a distinction, in the catalogue introduction, between the instinctive good judgement of the 'popular eye' which 'arranges stripes on butcher's aprons and lobsters and soles on the fishmonger's slab182 and the 'museum eye' achieved by education within an elite cadre of connoisseurs, which 'must be abandoned' if the visitor is to understand the collection of objects at the Whitechapel as an exhibition of art.183 Both the catalogue's cover and its poster feature strong graphic representations of unblinking eyes, though they are arranged, not horizontally as on a face, but vertically, as if to emphasise that a new kind of gaze will be required by the exhibition's visitors.
+The effect was successful: 'People began to realise that indeed they were [works of art],' she claims, noting that the arrangement of the exhibition inculcated them into a performance of this new mindset: their progress through the galleries brought about their change of mind:

-&lt;sup>180 Barbara Jones, 'Popular Arts', in Banham and Hillier, eds., A Tonic to the Nation, pp. 129-132 (p.
+180 Barbara Jones, 'Popular Arts', in Banham and Hillier, eds., A Tonic to the Nation, pp. 129-132 (p.
 132).
 181 Jones, 'Popular Arts', p.
 132.

-&lt;sup>183 Jones, Black Eves and Lemonade, p.
+183 Jones.
+Black Eves and Lemonade, p.
 5.